kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 and has brightness and contrast data.

 When uploading a dataset to Kolena, it is important to be able to differentiate between each datapoint.
-This is accopmplished by configuring an `id_field` - an unique identifier for a datapoint.
+This is accomplished by configuring an `id_field` - an unique identifier for a datapoint.
 You can select any field that is unique across your data, for example a `uuid` or `article_id` for relevant data.

 Kolena handles the following `id_fields` as a special case: